European Commission communication on taxation of the digital economy

 Agreement has not yet been reached on solutions at global level within the OECD BEPS Action 1 framework – Addressing the Tax Challenges of the Digital Economy.
 The OECD will however present its interim report on the taxation of the digital economy to G20 Finance Ministers in April 2018, with the final report containing policy options and recommendations expected in 2020.

 There is significant momentum in updating both international and EU rules to allow for the taxation of the digital economy.
 This topic is of importance to the Estonian Presidency that is likely to push for consensus on a coordinated EU solution.
 Alternatively, the ten Member States that have expressed their support for an equalization tax may choose to move forward under the enhanced cooperation procedure.
-It is worth noting that the option of updating the CCCTB proposal to include factors specific to the digital economy is in line with the amendments proposed by the European Parliament rapporteurs for the CCTB and CCCTB dossiers (click here for further details).
+It is worth noting that the option of updating the CCCTB proposal to include factors specific to the digital economy is in line with the amendments proposed by the European Parliament rapporteurs for the CCTB and CCCTB dossiers (see further details).
 During the questions and answers session organized by the Commission, Valdis Dombrovskis, Vice-President for the Euro and Social Dialogue, underlined that work will continue on the CCCTB proposal as a preferred solution.

 Should you have any queries, please do not hesitate to contact KPMG’s EU Tax Centre, or, as appropriate, your local KPMG tax advisor.